 All materials published, circulated, or posted on campus must be approved by the faculty, its committees, or organizations delegated by the faculty.
 Ordinarily such materials must be sponsored by properly constituted student organizations.
 Posters must be stamped with a take down date before posting.
 Stamping is available only at the Student Life East Office in the Commons Annex.

 While recognizing that constructive protest and discussion of issues are vital in a college community, the university also recognizes an obligation to maintain on the campus an atmosphere conducive to academic work and the respect of private rights of all individuals.
 Therefore, the following guidelines govern student protests and demonstrations:

 - Student demonstrations (marching, picketing, silent vigils, etc.) are to be registered for information with the Student Senate and with the Dean of Student Development no later than one day preceding the occurrence.

 - Sponsoring organizations, their officers, and all individual participants, will be held responsible for their conduct in demonstrations.

-- Student demonstrations are to be conducted in an orderly manner and are not to interfere with the normal operations of the college.
+- Student demonstrations are to be conducted in an orderly manner and are not to interfere with the normal operations of the university.